 - i.
-VSWR measurement as described at Annex B; - ii. the calculated EIRP values in the format provided at Tables F-B.1 and F-B.2; - iii. the calculations for EIRP minimum and maximum at beacon end of operational life ($EIRP{minEOL}$ and $EIRP{maxEOL}$) in the format provided at Table F-B.1; and - iv. satellite qualitative tests using a type approved ELT or the ELT submitted for type approval as described at Annex A and reported as per Appendix A to Annex F.
+VSWR measurement as described at Annex B, - ii. the calculated EIRP values and results of antenna polarisation test in the format provided at Tables F-B.1 and F-B.2; - iii. the calculations for EIRP minimum and maximum at beacon end of operational life ($EIRP{minEOL}$ and $EIRP{maxEOL}$) in the format provided at Table F-B.1; and - iv. satellite qualitative tests using a type approved ELT or the ELT submitted for type approval as described at Annex A, and reported as per Appendix A to Annex F.